 Article

-Jul 4, 2023 | Neurosciences
+Jul 4, 2023 | Neuroscience

 The complement regulatory factor I (CFI) is a two-chain serine protease and an endogenous inhibitor of the classical and alternative complement pathways by cleaving C3b and C4b in the presence of cofactor proteins.
-Mutations in the CFI gene result in an inability to control the complement cascade appropriately.
-The complete deficiency of CFI gene is inherited in an autosomal recessive manner, and results in a C3 deficiency and a predisposition to severe infections caused by encapsulated microorganisms.
+The CFI gene mutations result in the inability to control the complement cascade appropriately.
+A complete deficiency of the CFI gene is inherited in an autosomal recessive manner, and results in a C3 deficiency and a predisposition to severe infections caused by encapsulated microorganisms.
+The authors from the United States and Australia presented a patient with a rare heterozygous CFI mutation and neurological manifestations that have not been previously reported.

 About the case

-After two years, the patient was referred to the ED with similar symptoms, which responded well to prednisone.
+After two years, the patient presented similar symptoms that responded well to prednisone.
 He continued to have attacks of headaches and low-grade fevers for the next 2 years.
 Repeated lumbar punctures showed aseptic neutrophilic meningitis.
-Other tests, like CSF metagenomic next-generation sequencing, rheumatologic testing, and autoimmune testing with autoimmune encephalopathy panel and aquaporin-4 antibodies, didn’t show anything.
+Other tests, like the CSF next-generation sequencing, rheumatologic testing, and autoimmune testing with autoimmune encephalopathy panel and aquaporin-4 antibodies, didn’t show anything.

-After four years, the patient was referred to the ED with his first generalized tonic-clonic seizure.
-A magnetic resonance imaging scan revealed symmetric T2 signal abnormalities in the hippocampus.
+After four years, the patient had his first generalized tonic-clonic seizure.
+Magnetic resonance imaging (MRI) scan showed symmetric T2 signal abnormalities in the hippocampus.
 Several previous brain MRI findings were normal.
-New deficits in verbal discrimination, attention, and working memory were discovered by the neuropsychological testing.
-He had temporal lobe seizures which decreased in frequency with the initiation of valproic acid and lamotrigine.
+He had temporal lobe seizures that decreased in frequency with the initiation of valproic acid and lamotrigine.
+Neuropsychological testing demonstrated new deficits in verbal discrimination, attention, and working memory.

 This article was published in Neurology: Neuroimmunology & Neuroinflammation